Bell: Bell tuning

 Further, less-audible, harmonics include the major third and a perfect fifth in the second octave above the named note.

-This quest by various founders over centuries of bell founding has resulted in the development of an optimum profile for casting each size of a bell to give true harmonic tuning.
+Over centuries of experimentation, founders have developed an optimum profile for casting each size of a bell to give true harmonic tuning.
 Although bells are cast to accurate patterns, variations in casting mean that a final tuning is necessary as the shape of the bell is critical in producing the desired strike note and associated harmonics.
 Tuning is undertaken by clamping the bell on a large rotating table and using a cutting tool to remove metal.
 This is an iterative process in which metal is removed from certain parts of the bell to change certain harmonics.
-This process was made possible historically by the use of tuning forks to find sympathetic resonance on specific parts of a bell for the harmonic being tuned, but today electronic strobe tuners are normally used.
+Historically, this process was made possible by the use of tuning forks to find sympathetic resonance on specific parts of a bell for the harmonic being tuned, but today electronic strobe tuners are normally used.
 To tune the strike note, the nominal or the strike note are tuned; the effect is usually the same because the nominal is one of the main partials that determines the tone of the strike note.
 The thickness of a church bell at its thickest part, called the "sound bow", is usually one thirteenth its diameter.
 If the bell is mounted as cast, it is called a "maiden bell".